By Chris Manganiello

 We must cease endless rounds of litigation, and instead focus our resources on sharing our water because climate change is real, communities will continue to grow, and our clean water supply is limited.

 The U.S. Supreme Court’s opinion recognized that there will always be a downstream community, farmer, or industry that will need clean water for economic sustainability.
 The legal battles are not really about which state wins or loses.
 The debate is about community health and economic sustainability in communities spanning three states.

 Regardless of the trial’s outcome, Georgians have a responsibility to conserve water.
 CRK’s Filling the Water Gap highlights many examples of success and opportunities to improve water efficiency and conservation in the basin.

-If a robust culture of conservation does not take hold in Atlanta, the Flint River basin, and across all economic sectors, we’ll be back in court again another day.
+If a robust culture of conservation does not take hold in Atlanta, the Flint River basin, and across all economic sectors, we’ll be back in court again.